-Economics provides learners with a language that allows them to understand that every decision is an economic decision and that all decisions taken come with a consequence.
+Economics provides learners with a language that helps them to understand that every decision is an economic decision and that all decisions taken come with a consequence.

-Learners will be active economic citizens as they will be given the toolkit needed to explore how financial markets, individuals, the public and private sector are all striving to make the best decisions they can; given that there are infinite wants and finite resources.
-The knowledge they acquire will allow them to judge the economic choices made by themselves and by other economic agents.
+Learners will be active economic citizens, and they will be given the toolkit needed to explore how financial markets, individuals, and the public and private sectors are all striving to make the best decisions they can; given that there are infinite wants and finite resources.

 Economics fits well with other social sciences, such as Business, Sociology, Psychology, History, as well as Humanities, such as Geography and Religious Studies.

 The current economic climate is endlessly featured in the news, from topics of GDP (Gross Domestic Product) and inflation to unemployment and trade.
 Economics helps you to make sense of all the headlines and news, while also helping you to make more informed judgements and form opinions around the politics that intertwines with the subject.

 We study the behaviour of people and society, and consider how we can solve the basic economic problem of scarcity.
 We investigate production, consumption and transfer of wealth, and explore both microeconomic and macroeconomic topics through the idea of a market and its structures (monopoly, oligopoly and perfect competition).